remel-crowe/Netflix-Clone/README.md

 ## Features

 - **Homepage**: Displays a selection of popular movies fetched from TMDb.
-- **Movie Details**: Clicking on a movie poster opens a modal with more details about the selected movie.
+- **Movie Details(Future Implementation)**: Clicking on a movie poster opens a modal with more details about the selected movie.
 - **Search**: Allows users to search for movies by title.
 - **Firebase Authentication**: Enables users to sign up and log in to the applicaton.